SpaCE-Lab-MSU/warmXtrophic/README.md

 2015-2017: warming (via open top chambers), herbivore reduction (via insecticide, small mammal exclosures)

-2018-2021: warming (via open top chambers), herbivore reduction (via insecticide)
+2018-2021: warming (via open top chambers), herbivore reduction (via insecticide).
 In 2018 we removed the small mammal exclosures as they did not affect any of the plant response variables.

-The total number of replicates is 6 at each site, excluding the small mammal treatment.
+The total number of replicates for each treatment is 6 at each site, excluding the small mammal treatment.

 Response variables include: